-Recommended Sound System
+Recommended Public Address Sound Systems

 Here it is!!
 After years of installing and upgrading sound systems, here is our recommended system.
 This is designed to allow relatively low-skilled operatives to get good quality results with a minimum of effort.
 It is built from quality parts that will last and above all, be reliable.